zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

     \frac{\tilde{I}\_s}{\tilde{E}\_i}.
 $$

-These two directions are typically specified in a local coordinate system of the particle.
+These two directions are typically specified in the reference frame of the particle.
 There is an implicit dependence on the orientation of the particle with respect to the incident wave - it comes into play if the particle is anisotropic.

 We can obtain the scattering cross section \\(\tilde{\sigma}\_s\\) by integrating over \\(4 \pi\\) steradians: